 The two key phases of neural networks are called training (or learning) and inference (or prediction), and they refer to the development phase versus production or application.
 When creating the architecture of deep network systems, the developer chooses the number of layers and the type of neural network, and training data determines the weights.

-Three following types of deep neural networks are popularly used today:
+Three following types of deep neural networks are popular today:

 Multilayer Perceptrons (MLPs)